This blog may contain affiliate links. Read our disclosure policy for more info.

 Without a doubt, the number one thing to do in Uvita is to visit Marino Ballena National Park and enjoy a walk out to the famous “Whale Tail”.

 Marino Ballena National Park is a small marine and coastal national park that protects this gorgeous coastline.
-The shape of the sandbar in the park is completely natural and very fitting to the area considering Uvita is one of the best places to go whale watching in the country.
+The shape of the sandbar in the park is completely natural and very fitting to the area considering Uvita is one of the best places to go whale watching in Costa Rica.
 With an aerial view at low tide, you can see this sandbar looks exactly like a whale’s tail – hence the name.

 From Uvita, you can easily visit the national park and the Whale Tail.
-For the best expereince, you should aim to visit the park at around low tide when you can actually walk onto the Whale Tail.
+For the best experience, you should aim to visit the park at around low tide when you can actually walk onto the Whale Tail.
 The Whale’s Tail is almost completely covered in water at high tide.

 Although the Whale Tail is the main attraction, the beach itself is also spectacular.
 In fact, you can spot lots of wildlife in the coastal rainforest area and find secluded places to relax and enjoy a swim.
 Be sure to spend at least a few hours here, and be sure to keep a lookout for whales that frequent the area.